Inca de Oro Copper-Gold Project and Carmen deposit, Chile

 Inca de Oro is a porphyry copper-gold deposit located near the town of Inca de Oro in the Atacama Desert, Chile.
 The Carmen deposit, approximately 14 kilometres southwest of Inca de Oro, is near-surface and presents an early Iron Oxide Copper Gold (IOCG) phase overprinted by later porphyry-style mineralisation.

-The Inca de Oro sulphide feasibility study, which was completed in 2012, considered a 12Mtpa open pit and flotation processing operation.
-The study concluded that the cost profile after the first five years of production needed to be improved for the Inca de Oro Project to be economically robust.
+The Inca de Oro sulphide feasibility study concluded that the cost profile after the first five years of production needed to be improved for the Inca de Oro Project to be economically robust.

-More detailed information regarding Inca de Oro and Carmen is available in PanAust’s quarterly reports.
+For more detailed information regarding the Inca de Oro Copper-Gold Project and Carmen deposit, please see PanAust’s quarterly reports.